playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaErrorHandling.md

 By default, Play returns errors in a HTML format.
 For a JSON API, it's more consistent to return errors in JSON.

-Play proposes an alternative `HttpErrorHandler` implementation, named [`JsonHttpErrorHandler`](api/scala/play/api/http/JsonHttpErrorHandler.html), which will return errors formatted in JSON.
+Play provides an alternative `HttpErrorHandler` implementation, named [`JsonHttpErrorHandler`](api/scala/play/api/http/JsonHttpErrorHandler.html), which returns [Problem Details for HTTP APIs](https://www.rfc-editor.org/rfc/rfc9457.html) encoded as JSON.
+Responses use the `application/problem+json` media type and include the HTTP `status`, a `title`, and Play's `requestId`.
+Development-mode server errors also include diagnostic details and a stack trace.

 To use that `HttpErrorHandler` implementation, you should configure the `play.http.errorHandler` configuration property in `application.conf` like this: